Why the Grateful Dead’s Legend Begins With ‘Live/Dead’

 The improvisational aspect of the song, and the album, became a key element in the group's evolution.
 Without it, the Dead most likely would have ended up just another acid-soaked group from San Francisco.
 No rock band has done more with it (jazz musicians have been working from a loose template for years), and none has done more to make it a viable genre option.

-The album was released in November 1969 and ended up reaching No. 64, a better showing than Aoxomoxoa, which was released five months earlier, and Anthem of the Sun, released in August 1968.
+The album was released on Nov.
+10, 1969 and ended up reaching No. 64, a better showing than Aoxomoxoa, which was released five months earlier, and Anthem of the Sun, released in August 1968.
 It was their highest chart position until the following year's Workingman's Dead made it to No. 27 and eventually went platinum (Live/Dead hit gold status).